jackrobertscott/hobson-180221/README.md

 Get up and running with a fully functioning CRUD API, with minimum configuration.
 Get all the functionality of a fully loaded framework with only the smallest amount of configuration.

-## Features
+## Highlights

-RESTful endpoint features:
+The hobson framework follows a RESTful approach.
+It uses *models* to define database relations and *resources* to provide endpoints to query the database.

-- Optional CRUD endpoints provided by default
+- Provides commonly used CRUD endpoints out of the box
-- Custom endpoints can be added
+- Easily add and configure endpoints
-- Endpoints are protected by default
+- Endpoints take a *protected by default* approach to ensure security
-- Provide permission functions to allow access
-- Mongoose model schemas
+- Provides stateless authentication using tokens
+- Mongoose is used to provide great schema validation, hooks, etc.
-- Pre and post hooks to all endpoints
+- Before and after hooks are provided
+- Easily integrates with existing express apps

 ## Install